Václav Havel: Presidency

-His near friend was Ivan Medek, who became the chief of the president office.
+His close friend was Ivan Medek, who became the chief of the president's office.

 In January 1996, Olga Havlová, his wife of 32 years, died of cancer at 62.
 In December 1996, Havel who had been a chain smoker for a long time, was diagnosed with lung cancer.
 The disease reappeared two years later.
 He quit smoking.
 In 1997, he remarried, to actress Dagmar Veškrnová.

 Havel was among those influential politicians who contributed most to the transition of NATO from being an anti-Warsaw Pact alliance to its present form.
 Havel advocated vigorously for the inclusion of former-Warsaw Pact members, like the Czech Republic, into the Western alliance.

 Havel was re-elected president in 1998.
 He had to undergo a colostomy in Innsbruck when his colon ruptured while he was on holiday in Austria.

-On 30 January 2003, Havel signed The letter of the eight supporting U.S. policy on Iraq.
+On 30 January 2003, Havel signed The letter of the eight supporting planned U.S. invasion of Iraq.

 Havel left office after his second term as Czech president ended on 2 February 2003.
 Václav Klaus, one of his greatest political adversaries, was elected his successor as president on 28 February 2003.
 Margaret Thatcher wrote of the two men in her foreign policy treatise Statecraft, reserving the greater respect for Havel.
 Havel's dedication to democracy and his steadfast opposition to communist ideology earned him admiration.